jayraguda/mintapi_to_bq/README.md

 # mintapi_to_bq

-A Docker Image for Google Cloud Run that pulls transactions into Google Cloud's petabyte datawarehouse: BigQuery
+A Docker Image for Google Cloud Run that pulls transactions into Google Cloud's petabyte datawarehouse: BigQuery.
+This uses [mintapi](https://github.com/mintapi/mintapi), a Mint-scraping library to capture the transaction data from Mint.com.

 ## Preqrequisites